 Research degrees are available to study on-campus or through distance learning.

-The Manchester Centre for Regional History gives our students the advantage of our strong links with historians and archives that extend beyond the University, and work in partnership with an array of public cultural institutions; museums, libraries archives and galleries.
+The Manchester Centre for Public History and Heritage gives our students the advantage of our strong links with historians and archives that extend beyond the University, and work in partnership with an array of public cultural institutions; museums, libraries archives and galleries.

 Staff have expertise in a broad range of geographic areas comprising British, Local and Regional, Western and Eastern European, Russian and Asian History.
 There is a lively programme of postgraduate student seminars, and three series of departmental research seminars with contributions from distinguished historians from outside the University.